Saint Petersburg State University of Economics and Finance: Irina Eliseeva

 She was a student and later became a professor in St Petersburg State University of Economics and Finance.
 Since 1990 Irina Eliseeva has been the Head of the Department of Statistics and Econometrics.
 In 2005 Irina Eliseeva initiated the Russian Research journal ‘Finance and Business’.

 Svetlana Medvedeva

 Svetlana Medvedeva was born in Kronstadt.
 She graduated from Leningrad University of Economics and Finance.

-Now she is the Chair of the Board of Guardians ‘Spiritual and Moral Culture of Rising Generation of Russia’.
+Now she is the chair of the Board of Guardians ‘Spiritual and Moral Culture of Rising Generation of Russia’.

 Alexey Miller

-Alexey Miller is a Russian businessman, Chairman of Gazprom Administration Board, Vice-Chairman of Gazprom Board of directors, PhD in Economics.
+Alexey Miller is a businessman, Chairman of Gazprom Administration Board, Vice-chairman of Gazprom Board of directors, PhD in economics.

 He graduated from Leningrad State Institute of Economics and Finance named after N. A. Voznesensky in 1984.

 Andrey Illarionov

 Andrey Illarionov is a former adviser of the President of Russia.

 Alfred Koch

 Alfred Koch is a Russian politician and former head of the Federal Agency for State Property Management.